LourensVeen/amuse-course/README.md

 The standard macOS developer tools are called XCode.
 To install them, open the Terminal app.
 You'll see a window with some text in it.
-This text is known as the *prompt*, and what it says varies a bit from machine to machine, but it ends with a `%` sign, after which you can type commands.
+This text is known as the *prompt*, and what it says varies a bit from machine to machine, but there's a cursor after it where you can type commands.

-To install XCode, type this and press Enter: (the % is already there as part of your prompt, you need to type the rest)
+To install XCode, type this and press Enter:

 ```
-% xcode-select --install
+xcode-select --install
 ```

 This will seem to do nothing, but if you click the Apple logo at the top left, then